-Some roads have been identified as needing existing asphalt ground off prior to placing the new asphalt.
-In addition, grinding at the beginning and ending of paving construction boundaries are required to match the level of the existing pavement surface.
+- Some roads have been identified as needing existing asphalt ground off prior to placing the new asphalt.
+In addition, grinding at the beginning and ending of paving construction limits are required to match the level of the existing pavement surface.
 This will create a temporary, but noticeable bump until paving is complete.

-New hot mix asphalt is then placed on the tack coat and the material is compacted by rollers.
+- New hot mix asphalt is then placed on the tack coat and the material is compacted by rollers.
 Several passes are necessary to achieve the required compaction.